Trouv/bevy_ecs_ldtk/book/src/getting-started.md

 # Getting Started

-The goal of this plugin is to make it as easy as possible to use LDtk with bevy for common use cases, while providing solutions to handle more difficult cases.
+The goal of this plugin is to make it as easy as possible to use LDtk with Bevy for common use cases, while providing solutions to handle more difficult cases.
 You only need a few things to get started:
 1. Add the `LdtkPlugin` to the `App`